dudeperf3ct/dudeperf3ct.github.io/_posts/2019-03-04-Mystery-of-Adversarial-Learning.md

 layout:     post
 title:      Mystery of Adversarial Learning
 date:       2019-03-04 12:00:00
-summary:    This post will provide a brief introduction to
+summary:    This post will provide a brief introduction to adversarial machine learning where we introduce to different attacks and defense methods and give the examples in real-world scenarios.
 categories: adversarial learning
 published : false
 ---